AI-Colleagues/ai-stream/README.md

 # AI Stream

-A AI app build with OpenAI and Streamlit.
+An AI app build with OpenAI and Streamlit.
 The needed Streamlit widgets will be rendered according to your requests.

 ## Showcase